 I started a new job as co-ordinator of the Connexions project in August 1982.
-Connexions produces a quarterly periodical, also called Connexions.
-Here is a scanned copy of the the first issue of the Connexions publication that I worked on: a theme issue on housing.
+Connexions produces a quarterly periodical, also called Connexions (subsequently The Connexions Digest).
+Connexions is a collective project, with the collective typically comprising eight to ten people, who together run the project and do the work of preparing each issue of the publication.
+I am the only paid employee.

 I was surprised and disappointed to see Roger Powley arguing that naturalists ought not to criticize other nature lovers even when they act in ways which are harmful to nature, because criticism, even when warranted, might weaken the cohesion of the naturalist movement.